 Best For: Paragliding

-Sassy Tip: Make sure to try some Momos when in Nepal.
-Spicy Nepalese dumplings are usually filled with either meat or veggies, and come accompanied by a tangy dipping sauce.
-A must try!
+Sassy Tip: Make sure to try some momos when in Nepal.
+These spicy Nepalese dumplings are usually filled with meat or veggies, and come accompanied by a tangy dipping sauce.

 Fly To: Kota Kinabalu International Airport